resc/Akka.Mix/Readme.md

 * build the project from scratch `dotnet build .\Akka.Mix.sln --no-incremental`
 * open 2 terminal windows
-  * in the first terminal window run the .NET 4.8 version `.\Akka.Mix.Net48\bin\Debug\net481\Akka.Mix.Net48.exe`
+  * in the first terminal window run the follower `.\Akka.Mix.Follower\bin\Debug\net9.0\Akka.Mix.Follower.exe`
+    * wait for it to start, and start complaining about the leader not being available.
-  * in the second terminal window run the .NET 6.0 version `.\Akka.Mix.Net60\bin\Debug\net6.0\Akka.Mix.Net60.exe`
+  * in the second terminal window run the leader `.\Akka.Mix.Leader\bin\Debug\net9.0\Akka.Mix.Leader.exe`
-* Observe that the cluster is formed and both the ping and count report messages are received by the .NET 6.0 actors
+* Observe that the cluster is now formed and both the ping and count report messages are being received successfully by the leader

 Now for the interesting part.

-* stop the .NET 6.0 app using `ctrl-c`
+* stop the leader app using `ctrl-c`
-* start the .NET 6.0 app again `.\Akka.Mix.Net60\bin\Debug\net6.0\Akka.Mix.Net60.exe`
+* start the leader app again `.\Akka.Mix.Leader\bin\Debug\net9.0\Akka.Mix.Leader.exe`
-* Observe that the cluster is re-formed and the .NET 6.0 app is now able to receive the ping messages again. but the count report messages are not received, not even after waiting for multiple minutes.
+* Observe that the cluster is re-formed and the leader app is now able to receive the ping messages again. but the count report messages are not received, not even after waiting for multiple minutes.

-if you do it the other way around, i.e. stop the .NET 4.8 app and start it again, the count report messages are received just fine.
+By contrast, if you do it the other way around, i.e. stop the follower app and start it again, the count report messages are received just fine after the cluster is re-formed.